gaurav9643/Simple-Countdown-JS-Library-GWD-Coundown-Component/readme.md

 ```

 ### Initialize Library
-> For initialize library add target date or data-format with D-H-M-S.
+> For initialize library you need add target date in data-time attribute or data-format with D-H-M-S.
 ```
 <!DOCTYPE html>
 <html lang="en">